 When a cyclist is near a vehicle that is attempting to make a right turn, they are putting themselves at great risk.
 Unfortunately, this is when many of the most severe accidents occur that involve cyclists and motor vehicles.
 When examining the evidence in these cases, a bicycle accident attorney in the Newport Beach area will point out that the vehicle passed directly into the path of the cyclist.
 Since many motorists are not willing to give cyclists the same courtesy as they would other drivers, negligence and carelessness usually play a large role in these accidents.
 In fact, many motorists will ultimately have to admit they made no effort whatsoever to look for the cyclist prior to making the turn, which can play into the legal strategy of a bicycle accident lawyer in Newport Beach.

 Suing for Damages

 When a cyclist is involved in an accident with a motor vehicle, significant injuries occur.
 Whether it is broken bones, traumatic brain injuries, back injuries, or all of the above, these injuries will lead to high medical bills, lost wages from missing work, and tremendous pain and suffering.
-To gain fair and equitable compensation, a personal injury lawyer in Newport Beach will be needed to handle the case.
-Rather than let a careless driver get away with their actions, schedule a consultation with a Newport Beach bicycle injury lawyer as quickly as possible.
+To gain fair and equitable compensation, a personal injury lawyer will need to handle the case.
+Rather than let a careless driver get away with their actions, schedule a consultation with a bicycle accident injury lawyer as quickly as possible.